 Implementing blue light in your treatment regimen can result in increased visits.
 This therapy is best applied on a regular basis depending on severity at time of diagnosis and as a prophylactic to help prevent occurrence and reoccurrence.
 This also lessens dependency on drug-resistant and side effect-producing drugs.

 Adding blue light therapy to your practice

-Veterinarians are making blue light therapy a part of their regular dental care regimen with a novel modality: Super Pulsed Laser Therapy from Multi Radiance Medical.
+Veterinarians are making blue light therapy a part of their regular dental care regimen with a novel modality: laser therapy and blue light therapy from Multi Radiance Medical.

 Developed and improved over the last 40 years, laser therapy reached its current status as a fundamental modality in veterinary practices only in the last five years.
 In contrast to delivering wavelengths designed to promote healing, attention turned to those that can selectively destroy bacteria.

 In addition to providing pain-relieving laser therapy, Multi Radiance devices also include high-intensity blue LEDs for effective blue light therapy.
-Cleared by the U.S. Food and Drug Administration (FDA) as Class 1M medical devices, Multi Radiance lasers have a high peak power due to super-pulsed laser technology that eliminates hazardous thermal overloading of tissue.
 Treatments with the handheld, cordless lasers are easy to administer, clinically proven safe, and take only minutes at a time.